 Now, they have decided to legally recognise their commitment to each other, and celebrate it in the presence of their family and friends.

 The Mill will strike some people as an unlikely place for a wedding ceremony.
 But Rachel and Michael have always been drawn to unconventional beauty, and in the same way their relationship has followed its own unconventional path.
 Today they are honoured to have you here with them to celebrate that relationship.

 “For one human being to love another: that is perhaps the most difficult of our tasks; the ultimate, the last test and proof, the work for which all other work is but preparation. ” ~ Rainer Maria Rilke ~

 Marriage is the promise of hope, between two people who love each other sincerely, who honour each other as individuals, and who have agreed to unite their lives and share the future together.
 Marriage is not the beginning but the maturing of a relationship: love freely given, and gladly returned.
 It is something both ordinary, and extraordinary; a promise to share equally in the joys and sorrows of everyday living

 That is the spirit of the promises that Michael and Rachel will make to each other today – and they are very grateful you are here to offer your love and support, not only on this special day, but in all the days and years to come.

 As we stand here today, witnesses to the happiness Michael and Rachel have found together, we are thinking about absent family and friends, especially those who cannot travel today, and those who are no longer with us, particularly [names].

 Let us bring them into our thoughts and our hearts.

 Readings and Reflections

-Rachel and Michael have selected three readings in honour of their marriage, and we would invite Rachel’s Aunt Magda, Michael’s mother Louise, and their friend Yumi to come forward.
+Rachel and Michael have selected three readings in honour of their marriage, and we would invite Rachel’s Aunt Martha, Michael’s mother Lisa, and their friend Yumi to come forward.